ggondim/azure-functions-middlewares/README.md

 app.Phases.POST_PROCESSING // => last phase
 ```

-> These constant values are equal to its enums keys.
+> ℹ These constant values are equal to its enums keys.
 So, the `PRE_PROCESSING` constant is equal to a `"PRE_PROCESSING"` string.

 <p align="right"><a href="#Table-of-contents">↟ Back to top</a></p>